El Mundo (Colombia)

 El Mundo (The World) is a newspaper and news website based in Medellín, Colombia.
-It started circulating in Antioquia on April 20, 1979 and was founded by a group of business leaders and journalists.
-After circulating as a daily newspaper for 39 years, the newspaper switched to a weekly printed edition with daily digital emissions in 2018.
+First published in Antioquia on April 20, 1979, it was founded by a group of business leaders and journalists.
+After being as a daily newspaper for 39 years, the newspaper switched to a weekly printed edition with daily digital publication in 2018.

 The current director is Luz María Tobón.

 History

 The newspaper was founded in 1979.
 It was the first newspaper to have a completely professional and computerized editorial department in Colombia.
 Darío Arizmendi Posada, one of the founders of the newspaper, was its first director.